AdaCore/training_material/courses/spark_for_ada_programmers/4_spark_tools.rst

 Identifying SPARK Code
 ------------------------

-* Pragma or aspect :code:`SPARK_Mode` identifies SPARK code
+* Pragma or aspect :ada:`SPARK_Mode` identifies SPARK code

 * As a pragma in the global/local configuration pragmas file

 * As a configuration pragma at the start of a unit

-  - Note: it comes before :code:`with` clauses
+  - Note: it comes before :ada:`with` clauses

   .. code:: ada

-     pragma SPARK_Mode (On); -- On is the default

-     with Lib; use Lib;
+     pragma SPARK_Mode (On); -- On is the default with Lib; use Lib;
      package Pack is ...

 * As an aspect on the unit declaration